SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 almost full spectrum dominance.
 Your ideas - bogus though they may be - have immense superficial plausibility, they can be expressed rapidly, they are endlessly repeated, and they are believed by enough people for you to make very comfortable livings and to have enormous cultural influence.
-You win.*</small>
+You win."*</small>

 Personally, I am not comfortable with this easy capitulation.

-Let's start acting a little more like this guy:
+I prefer to take a leaf out of Gandalf's playbook even when faced with a daunting powerful foe.

 ![Gandalf vs. the Balrog](/img/ske/Lord-of-the-Rings-Gandalf-and-the-Baalrog.jpg)